 - Can the person being tested even hold the position for 10 seconds?

 - Do their shorts quiver?
-Yes, most often the pertebation or vibration is so strong their clothes quiver!
+Yes, most often the perturbation or vibration is so strong their clothes quiver!

-Dorsi-flexion is the ability for the top of the foot to move towards the shin by 15- 20 degrees.
-A normal gait (walking) cycle requires 15–20 degrees range of motion (ROM) in dorsi-flexion of the foot/ankle.
-The dorsi-flexed position allows the glutes to "fire", or extend the hip, which is the primary function of the glutes (to propel the body forward or UP)
+Dorsi-flexion is the ability of the top of the foot to move towards the shin by 15- 20 degrees.
+A normal gait (walking) cycle requires a 15–20 degrees range of motion (ROM) in dorsiflexion of the foot/ankle.
+The dorsiflexed position allows the glutes to “fire”, or extend the hip, which is the primary function of the glutes (to propel the body forward or UP)